upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

    * winning now requires being on the highest (or equal highest) spot
    * the mechanic for taking turns can be confusing, and is definitely helped by using the Snake of Selection to mark the start and direction of rotation of each round
    * swooshing is very pleasing indeed.
+* 1.4
+   * Name change: Pouches of Destiny !!!
+      * the over-strained metaphor, 'greedy devils', breathes a sigh of relief.